Sleep Apnea Treatment Plano, TX

 How do I stop snoring?

 The snorer is never awake enough to remember or be aware of these episodes.
 This can happen a few times per night to several hundred times per night.
-The result is the snorer cannot get into a deep sleep where we feel rested and rejuvenated in the morning.
+The result is the snorer cannot get into a deep sleep where we feel rested and recharged in the morning.
 This is sleep apnea.

 Do I have Central Sleep Apnea or Obstructive Sleep Apnea?

-Central sleep apnea: is much less common and is a problem in the regulatory function of the brain or heart.
+Central sleep apnea is much less common and is a problem in the regulatory function of the brain or heart.
 This occurs most frequently in people who have chronic congestive heart failure, stroke, prolonged opioid drug use, heart disease, or kidney disease.

 Sleep Apnea FAQs